The Reporter (Fond du Lac, Wisconsin)

+History

 The Reporter traces its founding to August 22, 1870 when the Fond du Lac Commonwealth, which had been a weekly newspaper since 1856, began daily circulation.
 However, the first incarnation of the Fond du Lac Daily Reporter did not start until 1883, when L. A. Lange founded a new newspaper for Fond du Lac to compete with the Commonwealth, publishing Monday through Saturday.
-His was the first paper to have a telegraph line in the Fond du Lac area, giving a slight advantage over competing papers, with most eventually folding during the rest of the 19th and early 20th century.
+This was the first paper to have a telegraph line in the Fond du Lac area, giving it a slight advantage over competing papers, with most eventually folding during the rest of the 19th and early 20th centuries.

 In 1917, L. A. Lange was succeeded by his son A. H. Lange, as publisher of the Daily Reporter, beginning a tradition of Lange family involvement with operations throughout the rest of the 20th century.

 In 1926, the Fond du Lac Daily Commonwealth and Fond du Lac Daily Reporter merged to become the Fond du Lac Commonwealth Reporter.
 Its offices and presses were located at 18 West First Street.
 It would continue to be known as such until the 1970s, when "Commonwealth" was dropped from the nameplate.
-In the mid-1920s, the Commonwealth Reporter came into ownership of radio station KFIZ, and would launch the short-lived KFIZ-TV (channel 34) from 1970 until 1972.
+In the mid-1920s, the Commonwealth Reporter took ownership of radio station KFIZ, and launched the short-lived KFIZ-TV (channel 34) from 1970 until 1972.

-In 1970, the paper was sold to Thomson Newspapers, who erected a new building at the corner of West Second and Macy Streets in Fond du Lac.
+In 1970, the paper was sold to Thomson Newspapers, which erected a new building at the corner of West Second and Macy Streets in Fond du Lac.
 It was also during this time that the Saturday evening edition of the paper was switched to a Sunday morning delivery.